TynanSylvester/TyD/Readme.md

 Examples:

-    *Animal     # The asterisk defines the class of this record.
-    $Bear       # The dollar sign defines the handle of this record for purposes of inheritance.
+    &Bear       # The dollar sign defines the handle of this record for purposes of inheritance.
     ^Bear       # The up-arrow defines a source of this record for purposes of inheritance.
     ~           # The tilde means the record is abstract.

-    AnimalType ~ ^BaseAnimal $BaseBear *AnimalWithClaws {...} # This record is named AnimalType.
+    AnimalType ~ ^BaseAnimal $BaseBear {...} # This record is named AnimalType.
 It is abstract.
 It inherits from BaseAnimal.
 Its handle is BaseBear.
-It uses class AnimalWithClaws.

 **Patching:** Allow a document to patch another document, if loaded in a specific order using specific calls.
 For use in mods or expansion packs.